brunobertapeli/BeeSwarmv2/swarmbeev2.md

 **Key Principle:** Everything runs locally on user's machine.
 Authentication and subscription management happen on the website.
 Electron app only reads user/subscription data from MongoDB.

-**Claude Code Integration:** BeeSwarm spawns the Claude Code CLI (NOT the SDK) via node-pty and streams its output to a visual interface.
+**Claude Code Integration:** BeeSwarm uses the Claude Code SDK (@anthropic-ai/claude-agent-sdk) to provide AI-powered code editing.
+The SDK provides structured responses that we parse and display beautifully in the unified terminal.
 Users don't need to learn terminal commands - they just chat naturally.

 ---